Wedding Mother of the Bride Photos You’ll Want to Save Forever

 Dance It Out: Movement and Joy

 Dancing photos are absolutely trending right now!
 There's something so joyful and authentic about capturing movement, laughter, and pure happiness between you and your mom.
-Whether it's during your getting-ready playlist when your favorite song comes on, a quiet moment in the bridal suite when you're both feeling the excitement, or during the actual reception when you're celebrating, these dancing shots capture personalities in a way that static poses simply can't.
+Whether it's during your getting-ready playlist when your favorite song comes on, a quiet moment in the bridal suite when you're both feeling the excitement, or during the actual reception when you're celebrating, these mother of the bride photos at the wedding capture personalities in a way that static poses simply can't.

 Don't worry about having perfect dance moves or looking graceful – that's not the point at all.
 The magic happens in the genuine laughter, the silly moves your mom busts out, and the pure joy on both your faces.
-These photos are perfect for sharing on Instagram stories because they show the fun, human side of your wedding day.
+These photos are perfect for Instagram Stories because they show the fun, human side of your wedding day.

 Ask your DJ or whoever's controlling music during getting ready to have some of your and your mom's favorite songs queued up.
 When a song comes on that makes you both want to move, that's when the magic happens naturally.